 - Connection Type.
 Wired or the WiFi band for the connection. - Device Name.
 If the device name is known, it is shown here. - IP Address.
 The IP address that the router assigned to this device when it joined the network.
-This number can change if a device is disconnected and rejoins the network. - MAC Address.
+This address can change if a device is disconnected and rejoins the network. - MAC Address.
 The unique MAC address for each device does not change.
-The MAC address is typically shown on the product label. - 5.
+The MAC address is typically shown on the product label of the device. - 5.
 To update this page, click the Refresh button.

-Monitor Internet Traffic
+Monitor Internet traffic